facebook-pixel

 Will the choir continue to feature some of the new hymns during General Conference and in other performances?

 I got a call from my granddaughter, who asked, “Does the choir just do hymns?”
 I said, “We do a lot of different genres.
 Why are you asking?”
 She said, Well, there is a song that I and a lot of my friends really love, and I wish the choir could do that.
-It’s called “Gethsemane” [the choir sang it at the just concluded conference] and it’s in the new hymnbook.
+It’s called “Gethsemane” [a children’s choir sang it at the just concluded conference] and it’s in the new hymnbook.
 That’s a reflection of the opportunity that’s there.
 One of the things we want to continue to do as a choir is to seek out new and younger audiences.
 It’s critical for any organization to do that. and having music like that in the hymnbook that has sacred and spiritual heritage and meaning is a good place to start.

 What was it like managing the choir during the pandemic?